 Colin G. Nichols, PhD

-Carl Cori Professor, Department of Cell Biology and Physiology
+Carl Cori Professor, Department of Cell Biology & Physiology

 Director, Center for the Investigation of Membrane Excitability Diseases